issalig/toshiba_air_cond/README.md

 If you just want to upload indivudual files you can use http://air.local/edit.html

 ### Known bugs
 - After a little time without acitvity, the websocket is closed.
-I am still working on a reconnection function but for now just reload the page.
+I am working on a reconnection function.
 - A reload can cause the board to reboot because a websocket is opened when it is serving webpage files.
 Sometimes happen and sometimes not.
 But it is not critical.

 # Hardware installation